|

 All great things, like the Parthenon in Athens, a fulfilling career or leading a dynamic team of professionals, require a plan, perseverance and patience.

-We all experience events or turning points in our lives that are worth remembering or celebrating.
+If you want to achieve something great and it’s not coming together, connect with me for a free consultation.
+Together, we'll get your energy and motivation back on track so the "Parthenon" in your life comes to life!
+Video by Jonathan Terrio We all experience events or turning points in our lives that are worth remembering or celebrating.
 Like graduating from college, running the NYC marathon, having a baby, or winning a jury verdict after several grueling weeks in court.
 Some events, of course, are memorable but better forgotten.
 Like an accident, divorce, or fire.
 Or perhaps the time you got fired, forgot your lines or missed a plane.
 I'm celebrating my 35th wedding anniversary today and, while it's hard to believe so many years have passed since I married Steve McIntyre, the memories of that day are keen and worth celebrating.
 Good and bad things happen all the time — to everyone.
 If you feel you never have anything to celebrate, maybe it's time to get some help shifting that mindset.
-Reach out to me for a free coaching consultation We don’t like to be stuck.
-Ever!
-In either our personal or professional lives.
+Reach out to me for a free coaching consultation |

 Margaret EnloeI'm an executive coach who works with clients on leadership and transition challenges, including retiring with enthusiasm and ease.
 Blog Categories